Course overview

 You will learn to apply construction management strategies and best practices to new and existing buildings.
 Your education covers areas including:

-Learning from academic staff who understand the industry means your classroom is a hub of the latest ideas, techniques and approaches to construction management - which you can then test out in our purpose-built studio and workshop.
-You will also benefit from our teaching staff’s professional networks, which means you can start building your own connections long before graduation.
+Learning from academic staff who understand the industry means your classroom becomes a hub of the latest ideas, techniques and approaches to construction management - all of which you can then test out in our purpose-built studio and workshop.
+You will also benefit from your teachers' professional networks, which means you can start building your own connections long before graduation.

 We take graduate employability seriously.
-You will be workplace-ready through opportunities for placements, site visits, international study tours, exchange and guidance from Deakin’s leading careers service, DeakinTALENT.
-There is also an accelerated learning option available for this course, so you can join the workforce in just three years of full-time study, if you undertake selected units in Trimester 3.
+As the #1 Victorian university for graduate employment, we will help you become workplace-ready through opportunities for placements, site visits, international study tours, exchange programs and guidance from Deakin’s leading careers service, DeakinTALENT.
+There is also an accelerated learning option available for this course at the Waterfront campus, so you can join the workforce in just three years of full-time study, if you undertake selected units in Trimester 3.

 Key dates